 As an entrepreneur or business leader, the success of your venture often hinges on the strength of your team.
-But how do you identify the ideal candidates and ensure they work cohesively together?
+But how do you identify the ideal candidates and ensure they are able to work together?
 The key lies in understanding the diverse personalities that make up your workforce and leveraging their unique strengths.

 Identifying Personality Types

-While formal assessments like the DISC model, Enneagram, and Myers-Briggs Type Indicator (MBTI) can provide valuable insights, you don't always need to rely on tests to get a sense of someone's personality.
-By paying close attention to their behavior, communication style, and responses during casual conversations, you can often pick up on key traits that can inform your hiring decisions and team-building efforts.
+While formal assessments such as the DISC model, Enneagram, and Myers-Briggs Type Indicator (MBTI) can provide valuable insights, you do not always need to rely on tests to get a sense of someone's personality.
+By paying close attention to their behaviour, communication style and responses during casual conversations, you can often pick up on key traits to help your team-building efforts.

 Observing Body Language and Energy